-On a more basic level, we are likely to see Microsoft Dynamics go on a feature enhancement drive, integrating information from LinkedIn to deliver ever more personalised communications.
-I’d like to see Microsoft thinking about how this data could be used to personalise the user’s experience across the full bought, owned and earned ecosystem.
+On a more basic level, we are likely to see Microsoft Dynamics go on a feature enhancement drive, integrating information from LinkedIn to deliver ever more personalized communications.
+I’d like to see Microsoft thinking about how this data could be used to personalize the user’s experience across the full bought, owned and earned ecosystem.

 The biggest challenges?
 How they grow LinkedIn’s user base to deliver these opportunities and ensure users feel comfortable about the use of their data.
 For me, it has to come back to the value exchange for the user.
 Get that right, and businesses have much more reason to buy in.”

-“Satya Nadella aims to create a ‘connected professional world’ but in its current state LinkedIn will struggle to deliver this.
+“Satya Nadella aims to create a ‘connected professional world’ but in its current state, LinkedIn will struggle to deliver this.
 InMail struggles with spam, the news feed serves up irrelevant inspirational posts, not to mention the pushy yet untargeted recruitment messages.
-Of course, this is not always the case but I hope that this acquisition will see Microsoft utilise their product suite and engineering capability to improve the overall experience.
-For social selling specifically I’d like to see InMail evolve through richer designs, in addition to taking advantage of Microsoft’s network to target individuals (such as Skype chat).
+Of course, this is not always the case but I hope that this acquisition will see Microsoft utilize their product suite and engineering capability to improve the overall experience.
+For social selling specifically, I’d like to see InMail evolve through richer designs, in addition to taking advantage of Microsoft’s network to target individuals (such as Skype chat).

 “The acquisition of LinkedIn will be a big boost for Microsoft Dynamics, automating the aggregation of insights across the database.
 For example, we know that contact X is discussing digital transformation and has engaged with person Y on several occasions (this data could also enrich the Microsoft Cortana AI).

-LinkedIn have existing integrations with Salesforce and Microsoft Dynamics.
-With the acquisition we hope to see this integration evolve at pace.
-One such example would be to refine the LinkedIn Discovery feature by overlaying Microsoft’s behavioural data, providing businesses with users who not only fit the profile but have shown cues that they are actively in market for a given product.
+LinkedIn has existing integrations with Salesforce and Microsoft Dynamics.
+With the acquisition, we hope to see this integration evolve at pace.
+One such example would be to refine the LinkedIn Discovery feature by overlaying Microsoft’s behavioral data, providing businesses with users who not only fit the profile but have shown cues that they are in the market for a given product.